nirvan840/Amazon-ML-Challenge-2024/README.md

 * `combine.ipynb`: Code for preparing .csv in the required output format given .csv containing data <br>
 for the first and second half.
 * `combine_abscence.ipynb`: Code for **removing missing/incorrect units** from prepared .csv file.
-* `combine_priyansh.ipynb`: Code for for preparing .csv in the required output format given given multiple <br>
+* `combine_priyansh.ipynb`: Code for preparing .csv in the required output format given given multiple <br>
-`.csv` files each containing a part of the answer.
+`.csv` files, each containing a part of the answer.

+.
+## Conclusion

+To conclude, by utilizing PaddleOCR for text extraction and implementing **Custom Regex** and **Line Detection Algorithms**, we efficiently address resource limitations while extracting key dimensions and values.
+This streamlined approach, with minimal GPU dependency, reduced processing time to approximately** ~0.2 seconds per image**, enabling large-scale data generation in a practical and resource-efficient manner without relying on heavy vision models.